 Project/activity: AMSA recommendation update refresh (Leads: USA/Canada) (ongoing, continued from previous work plan)

-Objective: To continue the development and updating of shipping priorities and recommendations under the three themes of the 2009 Arctic Marine Shipping Assessment (AMSA) Report (Enhancing Arctic Marine Safety; Protecting Arctic People and the Environment; and Building the Arctic Marine Infrastructure).
+Objective: To finalize development of proposed updates of the ministerial-approved 2009 Arctic Marine Shipping Assessment (AMSA) Report Recommendations for consideration and adoption by the Arctic Council.
+This includes preparation of a report that explains and provides a rationale for the proposed changes.

-Timeline: continuation from previous work plan
+Timeline: 2019-2021

 Estimated budget: in-kind Project/activity: Further development of the ASTD database (Leads: USA/Norway) (ongoing, continued from previous work plan)

-Objective: To update, administer and further develop the Arctic Ship Traffic Database.
-The database setup has been completed but will be updated and developed as per instructions from the ASTD Expert Group by the Norwegian Coastal Administration, and administered by the PAME Secretariat.
-That includes the overseeing of the annual funds for ASTD, and other roles according to the Cooperative Agreement among the Arctic States Regarding Arctic Ship Traffic Data Sharing (2017).
+Objective: To further augment and refine the information contained in Arctic Ship Traffic Database as well as enhance its analytical capabilities.
+The database was publicly launched in February 2019 and the project will continue to strengthen and debug the database in response to empirical experience and user feedback..

+Timeline: 2019-2021

-Project/activity: The Arctic Shipping Best Practice Information Forum (Leads: Iceland/USA/Canada) (ongoing, continued from previous work plan)
+Estimated budget: as per the Cooperative Agreement among the Arctic States Regarding Arctic Ship Traffic Data Sharing (2017).Project/activity: The Arctic Shipping Best Practice Information Forum (Leads: Iceland/USA/Canada) (ongoing, continued from previous work plan)

-Objective: Convene annual meetings of stakeholders and continue the development and expansion of the Forum’s web portal (arcticshippingforum.is).
+Objective: Convene annual meetings of participants and continue the development and expansion of the Forum’s web portal (arcticshippingforum.is).
 The web-portal includes links to key information related to the IMO’s Polar Code and serves as a resource hub of information, guidance and guidelines that aid decision makers involved in Arctic maritime navigation and those affected by maritime operations related to the Polar Code.
 This is in accordance with the ToR for the Arctic Shipping Best Practices Forum (2017).

 Timeline: Two annual meetings during the 2019-2021 period